Are Gypsy Moths Dangerous?

 What are Gypsy Moths and are Gypsy Moths Dangerous?

 We emphasize accidentally because Gypsy Moths are considered some of the most damaging pests to forests.
-No one would intentionally want to move these critters around on purpose because they bring a lot of destruction with them.
+No one would intentionally want to move these critters around because they bring a lot of destruction with them.

 Left unchecked, they can take out all of the leaves on a tree rather quickly and can even consume entire forests.
-The extensive damage that can be done is a major reason why the Department of Agriculture does whatever they can to eliminate potential Gypsy Moth treats.
+The extensive damage that can be done is a major reason why the Department of Agriculture does whatever they can to eliminate potential Gypsy Moth threats.